FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files.md

 ## **`pynx validate`**

-After installation, you can invoke the help call of the `pynx validate` tool from the command line:
+After installation, you can invoke the `--help` call of the `pynx validate` tool from the command line:

 ```bash exec="on" source="material-block" result="ini"
 pynx validate --help